Is Broccoli the New Carrot? Fighting AMD for Healthier Vision

 Broccoli for Aging Vision

-Most people over the age of 40 suffer from some sort of age-related disease including AMD, presbyopia, cataracts, glaucoma, etc. There are no known cures from any of these diseases; only treatments that can help those afflicted live with the conditions.
-Hopefully a cure is on the rise for age-related diseases.
-However, there is still a lot you can do to protect your vision as you age, from eating the right foods to making sure you get your daily work out in.
+Most people over the age of 40 suffer from some age-related diseases including AMD, presbyopia, cataracts, glaucoma, etc. There are no known cures for any of these diseases; only treatments that can help those afflicted live with the conditions.
+Hopefully, a cure is on the rise for age-related diseases.
+However, there is still a lot you can do to protect your vision as you age, from eating the right foods to making sure you get your daily workout in.

 So is broccoli truly the new carrot?
 Maybe, depending on what you’re trying to treat.
 Both vegetables have their benefits: carrots for sharp vision and broccoli to fight and prevent AMD.
 Could you imagine the results of them working together?
 You’d have super-eyes.